merlin-network/nemo/x/incentive/spec/01_concepts.md

 The incentive module also distributes the HARD token on the Nemo blockchain.
 HARD tokens are distributed to two types of ecosystem participants:

 1. Nemo stakers - any address that stakes (delegates) NEMO tokens will be eligible to claim HARD tokens.
 For each delegator, HARD tokens are accumulated ratably based on the total number of nemo tokens staked.
 For example, if a user stakes 1 million NEMO tokens and there are 100 million staked NEMO, that user will accumulate 1% of HARD tokens earmarked for stakers during the distribution period.
 Distribution periods are defined by a start date, an end date, and a number of HARD tokens that are distributed per second.
-2. Depositors/Borrows - any address that deposits and/or borrows eligible tokens to the hard module will be eligible to claim HARD tokens.
+2. Depositors/Borrows - any address that deposits and/or borrows eligible tokens to the jinx module will be eligible to claim HARD tokens.
 For each depositor, HARD tokens are accumulated ratably based on the total number of tokens staked of that denomination.
 For example, if a user deposits 1 million "xyz" tokens and there are 100 million xyz deposited, that user will accumulate 1% of HARD tokens earmarked for depositors of that denomination during the distribution period.
 Distribution periods are defined by a start date, an end date, and a number of HARD tokens that are distributed per second.

 Users are not air-dropped tokens, rather they accumulate `Claim` objects that they may submit a transaction in order to claim.
 In order to better align long term incentives, when users claim HARD tokens, they have options, called 'multipliers', for how tokens are distributed.